Rules & Laws of Beach Use

 Boating & Fishing

-- Operation of any watercraft in a reckless or negligent manner is strictly prohibited.
+- Operation of any watercraft recklessly or negligently is strictly prohibited.

 - Operation of any watercraft while under the influence of drugs or alcohol is unlawful.

-- Launching of watercrafts is limited to the 4th Avenue South beach access only.
+- Launching of watercraft is limited to the 4th Avenue South beach access only.
+No motorized vehicle may be used for providing access across the ramp and on the beach.

 - Boats are not permitted to operate any closer than 50 yards from the shoreline.